redrede/sync-certificates-vault/README.md

-# Sync certificates to Vault
+# Sync certificates to HashiCorp Vault

 The synchronization java application must be running and when certificates are created or changed, it will automatically send them to the Vault.